Grants and Funding

 Local Sporting Champions

 The Local Sporting Champions program is an Australian Government initiative designed to provide financial assistance for young people aged 12-18 towards the cost of travel, accommodation, uniforms, or equipment when competing, coaching, or officiating at an official National Sporting Organisation-endorsed state, national, or international sporting championships or a School Sport Australia state or national championships.
-Grants of $500 are available for successful individual applicants, and $3000 for successful team applications.
+If successful, applicants will receive $500-$750 towards the cost of attending their championships

 Lord Mayor's Suburban Initiative